Do It Yourself

 For many survivalists, when they think of a “Survival Bow,” they think of honing some hearty tree sapling in the woods.
 But, the world is changing and supplies are a plenty for making your own high-quality survival equipment.

-Check out these awesome homemade weapon instructions from our friends at DIY Ready!
-Read on to create your own PVC pipe bow!
+Check out these awesome PVC fiberglass bow instructions from our friends at DIY Ready!

 Supplies needed for your Fiberglass Reinforced PVC Bow:

 - x1 – 62-inch length of 3/4-inch PVC Plumbing Pipe

 - x2- 2-inch sections of 1/2-inch PVC Plumbing Pipe